Universite-Gustave-Eiffel/SymuRes/README.md

 Licence
 -------
-SymuRes is licenced under the terms of the GNU GPL v3 licence.
+SymuRes is licensed under the terms of the GNU GPL v3 license.

 Acknowledgments
 ---------------